 Wow.
 I can’t believe it.
 We are so close to saying goodbye to 2017.
 And even more importantly, we are rapidly approaching 2018 – a new year filled with hope, opportunity, and fresh beginnings.

 Now, I’m not usually one for New Year’s resolutions.
 I often find myself thinking, “If I want to change something, why wait until the new year?”
-2018, however, is different.
+This year, however, is different.

 Let me explain…

 As I’ve mentioned in earlier posts, I began a new position this past July.
 It’s a job toward which I’ve worked for years, and I was thrilled at the opportunity to start.